saykoom/odin-recipes/README.md

 # project-Recipes
-my first project with odin
+This project is about recipes it will be my first project in learning journey and i will understand the HTML boilerplate after this project